Gankare/Starlitseas_Dokumentation/README.md

 # Filip Salomonsson - Some of my work on Starlitseas
 ## Character movement
 The character is half of the game, espacially in a parkour speedrun game.
-So I worked on the movement on and off the entire project, the movement script is pretty big so i wont go over it all.
+So I worked on the movement on and off the entire project, the movement script is pretty big so I won't go over it all.

 Image of whole player movement script:
 ![](/Assets/PlayerCharacter_WholeScript.png)